jjzhuwu/Warfarin-dosing/README.md

 # Warfarin-dosing

-This project implements the LinRel and SupLinRel algorithms from the paper [Using Confidence Bounds for Exploitation-Exploration Trade-offs][1] by P. Auer, and applies these reinforcement learning algorithms to predict Warfarin dosing given patients' conditions (heights, weights, etc).
+This project implements the LinRel and SupLinRel algorithms from the paper [Using Confidence Bounds for Exploitation-Exploration Trade-offs][1] by P. Auer, and applies these reinforcement learning algorithms to predict Warfarin dosages given patients' heights, weights, etc.

 The problem description can be found [here](project_description.pdf), which is downloaded from [here][2].
 The dosages are classified as low (less than 21mg), medium (between 21mg and 49mg), and high (greater than 49mg).